ishraq10199/catkin_playground/README.md

 ```
 This repository is a transient scratchpad for catkin tools.
 I will be using this for personal tests and stuff, so don't bother cloning this.

+What you may find useful are:

++ Scripts in InitScripts/
++ Stuff written in README.md
++ cat.png

-Will not be of much use to you.
+I am fairly certain that the rest of the repo will not be of much use to you ¯\_(ツ)_/¯
 ```

 ### Table of Contents